Dr Penny Wilson, BA PhD

 I am also actively involved in the Egypt Exploration Society/British Academy Special Project 'Delta Survey'.
 The project aims to record and investigate as many of the archaeological sites in northern Egypt as possible.
 Many are in remote areas, such as the lagoons in the very north of the country and are visited only rarely.

 I am currently also carrying out survey work at Tell Mutubis, a large Late Roman site near Rosetta, in order to understand cultural transitions during the Roman period to the early Islamic period.
 This project will include training and heritage development aspects.
-It is supported by funding from the British Academy IPM award scheme.
+It has been supported by funding from the British Academy IPM award scheme and will be a separate monograph focussing on the development of the Bolbitine/Rashid Nile branch system.

 I am interested in the dynamics of life in the Nile delta including coping with the Nile's flood regime in the past, the development of urban centres and the tension between agricultural life and the state.
 I am also interested in the interactions between the religious life and thinking of the temple and the world outside and the nature of religious experience in 'ordinary' daily life.
 My current work is focussed upon the process of change in material culture and settlements from the Pharaonic period, through the hellenistic and Roman eras, to the Christian and Islamic periods.